DHTMLX/gantt-docs/data/desktop/working_time.md

 gantt.config.duration_unit = "minute"; /*!*/
 ~~~

-Pay attention, that you need to store task durations in smaller unit than the units of the displayed in decimal format values.
+Pay attention that you need to store task durations in a smaller unit than the units of the values displayed in decimal format.
 To put it simply:<br>
-    - if you want the user can specify durations as a fraction of an hour (e.g. "0.5 hours"), you need to set api/gantt_duration_unit_config.md to minute <br>
+    - if you want a user to be able to specify durations as a fraction of an hour (e.g. "0.5 hours"), you need to set api/gantt_duration_unit_config.md to minute <br>
-    - If you want the user can specify durations as a fraction of a day, you need to set api/gantt_duration_unit_config.md to hour.
-In this case, users will be able to enter the duration of task as "0.5 day", but "0.5 hour" will be rounded up to 1 hour, since the duration will be stored in integer hours.
+    - If you want a user to be able to specify durations as a fraction of a day, you need to set api/gantt_duration_unit_config.md to hour.
+In this case, users will be able to enter the duration of the task as "0.5 day", but "0.5 hour" will be rounded up to 1 hour, since the duration will be stored in integer hours.

-{{note By default, task dates snaps to the time scale.
-If you have a time scale in days, you may want to disable it in order to be able to drag and drop a task to different hours within a day. <br>To enable this drag and drop, you need to disable api/gantt_round_dnd_dates_config.md and set an appropriate value to api/gantt_time_step_config.md}}
+{{note By default, task dates are snapped to the time scale.
+If you have a time scale in days, you may want to disable it in order to be able to drag and drop a task to different hours within a day. <br>To enable this drag and drop, you need to disable api/gantt_round_dnd_dates_config.md and set an appropriate value to api/gantt_time_step_config.md.}}
 For example:

 ~~~js